imSarthakGautam/React_mini_projects/background_color_changer/README.md

 # React + Vite
+This is a simple Background Color Changer application.
+Utilizes useState with the state Variable being name of the color.

+###
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: